What is Welcome Week?

 When is move-in?

-Residence Hall move-in for new freshmen is WEDNESDAY, AUGUST 15, 2018.
+Residence Hall move-in for new freshmen is the WEDNESDAY BEFORE CLASSES BEGIN.

 Each individual fraternity and sorority specifies a move-in date for their new members, so those new students planning to live in a fraternity or sorority house should check with their chapter leadership.